Atom9950/sleek-scribe-magazine/README.md

-# পাতা - Modern Design Magazine
+# পাতা - My Blog Page

 A modern, responsive blog platform built with cutting-edge web technologies.
 This project showcases a clean and elegant design for a magazine-style blog.